 binom.test()

-Above we have used the binomial distribution function pbinom() to compute P-values.
-In practice, we can do the same more simply by using an existing function called binom.test().
+Above we have illustrated the computation of P-values using the binomial distribution function pbinom() so that we understand clearly that the P-value is computed as a tail probability of the null distribution.
+In practice, we can compute P-values for binomial setting more simply by using an existing function called binom.test().

-Let’s redo the statistical testing of 71 successes out of 100 trials when the null hypothesis is that success probability is 0.5.
-(We hope to get 3.216e-5 to be consistent with our earlier result.)
+Let’s redo the statistical testing of 71 successes out of 100 trials when the null hypothesis is that the success probability is 0.50.
+(We hope to get a result of 3.216e-5 in order to be consistent with our earlier result.)

 ##